Smart-Trolley-LMJ/Frontend/README.md

 # Frontend
-UI for smart trolley app
+UI for smart trolley app written with PyQt5.